 And like other Asus routers, the XT8 shares the same shortcomings, too.
 First and foremost is the fact it can be buggy.
 Due to the sheer amount of features and settings, it seems Asus has had trouble keeping tabs of them all.

 For example, a firmware update can cause issues — you might need to reset the system and set it up or restore settings from a backup file to fix it.
-Another thing is the Guest networking feature, like the case of other AiMesh routers, is only available at the router unit, and not throughout the system.
+Like the case of other AiMesh routers, the Guest networking feature was only available at the router unit and not throughout the system during my trial.

 You can expect most of the system’s shortcomings to be addressed one way or another via future firmware updates.
 However, the excessive amount of settings can be overwhelming for home users and might cause the system to remain buggy in some shape or form.